javascript-tutorial/en.javascript.info/5-network/02-formdata/article.md

 A form is technically allowed to have many fields with the same `name`, so multiple calls to `append` add more same-named fields.

 There's also method `set`, with the same syntax as `append`.
 The difference is that `.set` removes all fields with the given `name`, and then appends a new field.
-So it makes sure there's only field with such `name`:
+So it makes sure there's only field with such `name`, the rest is just like `append`:

 - `formData.set(name, value)`,
 - `formData.set(name, blob, fileName)`.

 Also we can iterate over formData fields using `for..of` loop: